keep-network/tbtc/docs/introduction-to-tbtc.md

 ## Minting TBTC

    After a Deposit is funded and *qualified*, it is ready for minting TBTC.
-The TDT represents the now-confirmed UXTO, and we are ready to swap it using the vending machine.
+The TDT represents the now-confirmed UTXO, and we are ready to swap it using the vending machine.

 The **vending machine** manages the changing of TDT into TBTC and vice-versa.